raythree/react-bootstrap-theme-switcher/README.md

 ### Theme files

-For convenience the theme switcher comes bundled with the [Bootswatch](https://bootswatch.com/) themes and a copy of [Bootstrap 3.3.7](http://getbootstrap.com/) located in the themes folder.
+For convenience the theme switcher comes bundled with the [Bootswatch](https://bootswatch.com/) themes, a copy of [Bootstrap 3.3.7](http://getbootstrap.com/), and [JQuery 3.1.0](https://jquery.com/) located in the themes folder.
 These files MUST be copied to your distribution folder of your Web server.
 The structure is:

 ```
 themes
   /js
+    jquery.min.js
     bootstrap.min.js
   /fonts
     ...bootstrap Glyphicon fonts
   /default